klondikemarlen/design_patterns/README.md

 ```

 ### More notes:
-While you could put all the code for every pattern in just one file, I decided to use python module style.
+While you could put all the code for every pattern in just one file, I decided to use python package style.
 It is easy to use and breaks up large files full of code, into lots of smaller files with just a little code.
 I have been told by those wiser than myself ... and noticed in my own practice that this saves a great deal of effort in the long run.
-On a personal note I tend to write in a single file ... then migrate it to modules as a tidying up process.
+On a personal note I tend to write in a single file ... then migrate it to packages and modules as a tidying up process.
+NOTE: a module is just a python file.